Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool simulates a token swap via Uniswap V3 and returns output, price impact, and gas estimate.
-It distinguishes itself from execute_swap by indicating it is a preliminary step.
+The description clearly states it simulates a token swap via Uniswap V3, returning expected output, price impact, and gas estimate.
+It distinguishes from execute_swap by specifying it should be called beforehand.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.